amartinescalera/dotfiles/README.md

 * Dock: Automatically hide the dock with a fewer delay and animation times
 * Mission Control: Add Hot corners behaviour and reduce the animation time
-* Safari & WebKit: Allow hitting the Backspace key to go to the previous page + show full URL + disable automatic spelling corrections…
 * Others: Disable the sound effects on boot + always show scrollbars + disable automatic capitalization + Avoid creating .DS_Store files on network or USB volumes + Maximize windows with `Ctrl+alt+Cmd+f`…

 ## 💁 About

 ® This is my own configuration from CodelyTV (https://github.com/CodelyTV/dotfiles).
+I did some changes so if you want a better understanding, I will take a look in the original.

 ## ⚖ License

 The MIT License (MIT).
 Please see [License](LICENSE) for more information.

+# Load new settings before rebuilding the index
+sudo killall mds

+# Make sure indexing is enabled for the main volume
+sudo mdutil -i off /
+sudo rm -rf /.Spotlight-V100

+# Rebuild the index from scratch
+sudo mdutil -i on /
+sudo mdutil -E /
+mdutil -s /